 To Secure Currencies from the Dollar

 During the last few years, many central banks acquired vast amounts of gold.
-In addition, the trend to “bring gold back home” has also been an indication for the coming changes to globalization and international cooperation.
+In addition, the trend to “bring gold back home” has also been an indication of the coming changes to globalization and international cooperation.

 When central banks buy vast amounts of gold, there is always a reason.
 They usually do it when they expect inflation to rise.
 Another reason will be because they expect high monetary losses.

-Gold will help a western economy to deal with tougher economic conditions, and a possible currency crisis due to money printing and a repeated quantitative easing policy.
-For the rest of the world gold buying is a way to keep some control over their own currencies.
+Gold will help a western economy to deal with tougher economic conditions and a possible currency crisis due to money printing and a repeated quantitative easing policy.
+For the rest of the world, gold buying is a way to keep some control over their own currencies.

 Low Yields and Negative Interest Rates

 The bond market now is trading at very low yields and in many cases at negative yields.
 Negative yields and low interest rates result in low spending power.
-As a result, gold becomes attractive to investors because it is considered to be a store of value and rightly so.
+As a result, gold becomes attractive to investors because it is considered to be a store of value, and rightly so.

 The fundamentals for the gold rally are there.
 There is no reason for the rally to stop.
-I expect some consolidation to take place soon but I do no see gold slowing down.
+I expect some consolidation to take place soon but I do not see gold slowing down.
 Gold feeds from uncertain and troublesome times and we are seeing that right now.
-Nevertheless, acting with caution and always be prudent without placing all eggs into one basket, is the best way to invest in today’s uncertain times.
+Nevertheless, acting with caution and always being prudent without placing all eggs into one basket, is the best way to invest in today’s uncertain times.

-The low yields, the negative interest rates and the stock market downturn, are threatening many retirement funds with extinction.
+The low yields, the negative interest rates, and the stock market downturn, are threatening many retirement funds with extinction.
 Thus, the savings of a lifetime for good honest Americans are already slashed.
-To avoid further losses it is advisable to change your IRA fund into a self directed gold IRA fund.
+To avoid further losses it is advisable to change your IRA fund into a self-directed gold IRA fund.

 PS.
 Stick around, I will be following up soon with more